Hemp Industry Opportunities: Hemp Farming

 In any business venture, there are risks.
 Hemp farming is no exception.
 While there is tremendous opportunity there are many considerations, especially in the current landscape.

-As defined in the 2018 Farm Bill, legal hemp is cannabis with less than 0.3% tetrahydrocannabinol, or THC; the chemical component that gives cannabis its psychoactive effects.
+As defined in the 2018 Farm Bill, legal hemp is cannabis with less than 0.3% tetrahydrocannabinol or THC; the chemical component that gives cannabis its psychoactive effects.
 However, controlling the amount of THC is not an exact science.
 There are no guarantees plants will have the appropriate THC level and no way to know until the plant begins to grow.

 In addition, competition is becoming fierce.

 The breadth of the financial potential of the cannabis sector has created what some are referring to as the “green rush”; the urgent move towards and interest in the growing of hemp and other legal cannabis.
 In 2018, there were 78,000 acres of hemp grown in the United States (in states where it was legal).
-Due to passage of the 2018 Farm Bill, that final number for 2019 is expected to be upwards of 200,000 acres.
-Not only are current farms converting their crops or cycling in hemp, there is an onslaught of new farms and new farmers entering the market.
+Due to the passage of the 2018 Farm Bill, that final number for 2019 is expected to be upwards of 200,000 acres.
+Not only are current farms converting their crops or cycling in hemp, but there is also an onslaught of new farms and new farmers entering the market.

-This competition is leading to a decrease in overall price per acre.
+This competition is leading to a decrease in the overall price per acre.
 Hemp is not proving to be as profitable as early predictions indicated or as easy to sell.
 The primary market for hemp is still overseas, where hemp growing has largely been legal for some time.
 So, new hemp producers from the U.S. also must compete with established foreign farmers.